 Minimizes Pressure Ulcers

-This statistic gauges the percentage of long-term stay residents that are suffering from pressure ulcers.
-We find that pressure ulcers are a reliable barometer of a facility's nursing care quality.
+This datapoint measures the percentage of long-term patients which suffered from pressure ulcers.
+We have found that pressure ulcers are an indicator of the quality of nursing care a facility provides.

 Minimizes Serious Falls